-Before 1st of July 2019, it was only possible to extend your Working Holiday for a second year if you completed 88 days (3 months) of work in certain regions and specific job sectors.
+Before July 2019, it was only possible to extend your Working Holiday for a second year if you completed 88 days (3 months) of work in certain regions and specific job sectors.
 Since July, Working Holiday Makers on their second-year visa can extend their visa for another year.
 To be eligible, they have to work in a specified job for 6 months in a specified regional area.

 To sum it up, you will need to do 88 days of farm work in your first year to qualify for a second Working Holiday visa.
 Then you work 6 months during your second year to apply for a third year.
 The type of work you will have to do to be eligible for the third year visa are the same as the specified work for the second year visa.